zhunki/Superion/README.md

 3. Update `addcode.py`

 ## Notice
 From code line 6166 in `afl-fuzz.c`, actually Superion will never go to the `havoc` mode!
 If the tree mutation fails, the entries are just abandoned, which is not suggested.
 In my testing, the performance of Superion is not as good as expected because of this.
-You can comment 6165-6166.
+You can comment out 6165-6166.

 ## Contact